njones738/njones738/README.md

 * Use validated image databases to train a model to label objects for use in user style prediction

 ## Previous Projects

+### ["Charting the Course: A Data-Driven Approach to Ph.D.
+Program Fit"](https://github.com/njones738/Charting-the-Course-A-Data-Driven-Approach-to-Ph.D.-Program-Fit) - Coded in Python, R
+* Modeled topic similarity between papers published by PhD faculty and personal research interest
+* Scraped program and faculty data from university webpages
+* Used [SerpAPI](https://serpapi.com/) to obtain publications from Google Scholar

 ### ["Mapping Post-Secondary Transfer Rates"](https://github.com/njones738/Mapping-Post-Secondary-Transfer-Rates) - Coded in R, Python
 * Applied Graph Theory Learning Outcomes such as the clustering coefficient and network transitivity in Python